SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 The main actor is a global singleton instance of the [`MainActor`][] type.
-An actor can normally have multiple instances, each providing independent isolation.
+An actor can normally have multiple instances, each of which provides independent isolation.
-This is why all the isolated data of the actor must be declared as instance properties of the actor.
+This is why you declare all of an actor's isolated data as instance properties of that actor.
-However, because `MainActor` is singleton, the type alone is sufficient to identify the actor.
+However, because `MainActor` is singleton --- there is only ever a single instance of this type --- the type alone is sufficient to identify the actor, allowing you to mark main-actor isolation using just an attribute.
-This allows main actor isolation to be declared with just an attribute, which gives you much more flexibility to organize your program as you like.
+This approach gives you more flexibility to organize your code in the way that works best for you.

 [`MainActor`]: https://developer.apple.com/documentation/swift/mainactor